MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Remove-PSSession.md

 ### CommonParameters

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see [about_CommonParameters](./About/about_CommonParameters.md).
+For more information, see [about_CommonParameters](https://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ### System.Management.Automation.Runspaces.PSSession

-You can pipe a session object to Remove-PSSession.
+You can pipe a session object to this cmdlet.

 ## OUTPUTS

 ### None

-Remove-PSSession does not return any objects.
+This cmdlet does not return any objects.

 ## NOTES

-- The ID parameter is mandatory.
-You cannot type "remove-pssession" without parameters.
-To delete all the PSSessions in the current session, type "get-pssession | remove-pssession".
+* The *Id* parameter is mandatory.
+To delete all the **PSSessions** in the current session, type `Get-PSSession | Remove-PSSession`.

-  A PSSession uses a persistent connection to a remote computer.
-Create a PSSession to run a series of commands that share data.
-For more information, see [about_PSSessions](./About/about_PSSessions.md).
+* A **PSSession** uses a persistent connection to a remote computer.
+Create a **PSSession** to run a series of commands that share data.
+For more information, type `Get-Help about_PSSessions`.

-  PSSessions are specific to the current session.
-When you end a session, the PSSessions that you created in that session are forcibly closed.
+* **PSSessions** are specific to the current session.
+When you end a session, the **PSSessions** that you created in that session are forcibly closed.

--

 ## RELATED LINKS